wdk-docs/nest-docs/content/techniques/validator/class-validator.md

 let user = new User();

-user.email = "invalid email"; // inherited property
+user.email = 'invalid email'; // inherited property
-user.password = "too short"; // password wil be validated not only against IsString, but against MinLength as well user.name = "not valid";
+user.password = 'too short'; // password wil be validated not only against IsString, but against MinLength as well user.name = 'not valid';
-user.welcome = "helo";
+user.welcome = 'helo';

 validate(user).then((errors) => {
   // ...